bitsgofer/gowat/channel-in-test/README.md

 As I have mentioned at the beginning, the test would not work as it did not take temporal properties of the system into account.
 In English, this basically means:

-- When we make N concurrent calls, there should be no expected order for which call is made first.
+- When we make N concurrent calls, there should be no expected order on which call is made first.
-- When these concurrent calls reach the rate limiter, they are **queued** due to the mutex, and hence have an implicit order.
-However, this information is exclusive to the receiver side, not the caller (where we do our checks).
+- When these concurrent calls reach the rate limiter, they are **queued due to the mutex**, and hence have an **implicit order**.
+However, this information is **exclusive to the rate limiter**, not the caller (where we wrote our checks).
-- So when I attach the expected result for `IsAllow` to my call, I did the wrong thing.
+- By attaching the expected result of `IsAllow` to my calls, I did the wrong thing.
-- There are better ways to specify this behavior:
+- There are better ways to specify and test this behavior:
   - Make the checks on server side instead: 1st call reaching the limiter passes, 2nd call fails.
-  - Verify an invariant properties of all the calls: out of 2 call, 1 pass and the other fails, regardless of order.
-If we count the result, it would be fine, too.
+  - Verify an time-invariant properties of all the calls: out of 2 call, 1 pass and the other fails, regardless of order.
+So we could have counted the results, too.